 The Communications and Public Affairs department is responsible for the PCC's public relations work.
 It also runs the organisation's outreach work, training seminars and the PCC events programme, as well as managing the PCC website.

-Will Gore ► Public Affairs Director will.gore@pcc.org.uk
+■ Jonathan Collett

+Director of Communications

+jonathan.collett@pcc.org.uk

 ◀ Tonia Milton Information and Events Manager tonia.milton@pcc.org.uk